Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 (British)

 A list of names can also be found in "19 Oslo-skips historie under verdenskrigen, fra April 1940 til krigens slutt i 1945".
 This list conflicts slightly with the above in that Thomas Griffo is Thomas Cuffe, Albert Pestemo is Albert Postema.
-Stanley Chapman can be found on this page on the Commonwealth War Graves Comm. website.
-The Norwegians are commemorated at the memorial for seamen in Stavern, Norway (these 2 links are external).
+Stanley Chapman can be found on this page on the Commonwealth War Graves Comm. website (external link).
+He's commemorated at Chatham Naval Memorial.

 External links related to the text on this page: